 Eileen was previously a member of Chuhak & Tecson’s Litigation Committee and is the former chair of the Professional Education Committee.
 During Eileen’s tenure the Professional Education Committee increased the number of seminars offered in order to allow attorneys to complete Continuing Legal Education hours in-house.
 A committed educator, Eileen also initiated a popular round table program at the firm to train newer lawyers on a variety of relevant topics.
-She speaks frequently about foreclosure trends, post-judgment collection, bankruptcy, women in business and other issues for client presentations and CLE seminars.
+She has presented on various topics including secured transactions, judicial foreclosure trends, post-judgment collection, bankruptcy and women in business.

 Eileen is a passionate fundraiser for Misericordia, a not for profit dedicated to providing services and support to children and adults with physical and developmental challenges.
 A dedicated member of Misericordia’s Women’s Board, Eileen has twice co-chaired and in 2016 chaired the Heart of Mercy Ball.
 The 2016 Heart of Mercy campaign netted over $1 million for the benefit of the residents who call Misericordia home, which is the largest amount raised in Women’s Board history.